DrPsychick/macdev/README.md

 # purpose
 I hate it when I need to setup a computer from scratch, but from time to time I need to do it.
 To simplify the process AND to share a similar local environment with all colleagues and friends (which makes communication and collaboration far easier), I created this simple ansible playbook.

+It is **not** meant to be used for linux or windows environments and **not** meant to support setting up a remote host.
+It's just a tiny helper to automate installing all the tools and software you expect on your local machine.

 ## features
 * setup the environment (.profile/.bashrc/...)